noisecode3/SlackwareStudioBuilds/README.md

 * xanmod-rt (real time recording/live monitoring)
 * xanmod (composing with low latency and better support for drivers)
 * zen (like xanmod but uses a recent kernel)

-## How
-Run post_install_setup_sbo_slackpkg+_multilib.sh after installing full Slackware 15,or Slackware current first thing you do after installation.
-This will update Slackware and install sbopkg, slackpkg+ and multilib.
-Overwrite all old config files when you get asked.
-See config.info first then run this file to get a some essential configuration for music production.
-Then create you're user and make sure you're in the audio group and use Slackware like normal.

 ##
 * Tips